ernesto-ca/Hacktoberfest/Beginner/01. Introduction/Template/Wir_coders.md

 Your Interests / Tech Stack - Development

-Quote - "A person who \2764 to end sentences with ;"
+Quote - "A person who loves to end sentences with ;"